Chart Color Schemes

 Miners Rest lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, the Miners Rest (SA2) is forecasted to have a significant population increase in the top quartile of Australian non-metropolitan areas, with an expected growth of 1,249 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 28.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends forecast a significant population increase in the top quartile of Australian non-metropolitan areas, with Miners Rest expected to grow by 1,255 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 29.2% over the 17 years.

 Frequently Asked Questions - Population